-In 2011, while working for Ford Motors, Dante Healy was put on assignment to establish internal controls at a newly acquired plant in Romania.
+While working as a finance manager for an automotive company in 2011, Dante Healy was put on assignment to establish internal controls at a newly acquired plant in Romania.
 The plant had been part government-owned for years and was in need of an upgrade – that included the finance department.

 Financial statements were still printed out on dot-matrix printers.
 None of the senior members of staff had even seen Excel, let alone used it.

 When the company did a skills match to see who had the right experience for various roles, those senior staff members fell short.
 It caused, in Healy’s words, massive disruption.
 “A lot of senior managers ended up reporting to people who were previously four levels below them.
 In some cases, “a couple of legacy staff ended up taking big demotions because they didn’t have the skills the company needed” said Healy.

 From that point on, Healy built CPD regularly into his schedule and encouraged his team to do the same.
 His interest in constantly learning led to him becoming the transformation manager for an automotive giant, which involved learning a whole new skillset.

 With the accounting and finance sector changing at a pace its never seen before thanks to technological leaps, changing regulation and shifting business needs, it’s never been more important to keep up to date.
 According to ONS figures, AAT-level accountants are at 38.39% at risk of having their jobs automated.
 The best way to avoid that risk is to update your skill set.